Some of the conditions that we treat include:

 Cataracts cause a clouding of the lens in the eye, making your vision appear to be foggy.
 Cataracts are the most common cause of vision loss in people over 40 and are the leading cause of blindness in the world.

-Your eyes are meant to naturally adjust to normal light changes, adjust focus, and allow us to see both near and far.
+Most of our elderly patients have already had their cataracts removed.
+However, in some instances cataracts become inoperable.
+In that instance, low vision care is the answer.
 Your lens is primarily made up of water and proteins.
 The proper arrangement of these proteins is what contributes to normal vision.
 Some of these proteins clump together forming a clouding of the lens.request an appointment

 Glaucoma occurs from damage to the eye’s optic nerve and can often lead to loss of vision and blindness.
-To detect glaucoma, our highly trained doctors will perform a proper screening to determine severity, examine the damage, and help you manage your glaucoma.

 Vision Loss After a Stroke